-In view of the air quality issues identified within the District, and the withdrawal of general planning guidance on air guality as part of the National Planning Policy Framework (NPPF), there is a need for local planning guidance on air quality.
+In view of the air quality issues identified within the District, and the withdrawal of general planning guidance on air quality as part of the National Planning Policy Framework (NPPF), there is a need for local planning guidance on air quality.
 Warwick District Council has developed this guidance to assist developers.
 The guidance establishes the principle of Warwick District as an emission reduction area and requires developers to use reasonable endeavours to minimise emissions and, where necessary, offset the impact of development on the environment.
+It supersedes the Low Emission Strategy Guidance for Developers (2014).